Kids on Public Lands

 - We usually have dinner Saturday night.
 This

 meal is catered.
-The cost is $10 to help
+The cost is around $10 to help

 cover the cost (pay at the event - cash or check).